flybywiresim/aircraft/docs/README.md

 - ✔️ Engagement of AP with FD off is incorrect
 - ✔️ Flight Director (FD) guidance in pitch is not fully satisfying yet
 - ✔️ Fuel used since start is not shown correctly on ECAM fuel page, it's basically 0
+- ✔️ AP is disconnected due to sidestick or rudder input
+- ✔️ EWD has been improved to correctly display N2 > 100

 ### Sensitivity, dead zones and throttle mapping